2026 Gallery

 Glenashdale - Shooting the Shoot

 Given that my own contribution to this walk was just a single image, the extra context provided by these pics is much appreciated.
 And actually, Mel’s documentary style has given me an idea: perhaps we should join forces and start a photographic YouTube channel, moving the underlying story front and centre.
-It’s certainly a tried and trusted formula… though maybe I’ll just stick to this website for now, and see how things go! ;-)
+It’s certainly a tried and trusted formula… though maybe I’ll consolidate this website first, and see how things go! ;-)

 To shoot or not to shoot?
 Paul on the fence at Glenashdale…